 If you have suffered a tort and can successfully prove each of the required elements in court, you may be entitled to recover for the damages you have suffered as a result of the other person’s actions.
 The amount and type of damages will vary from case to case.
 For some torts you may only be able to recover compensatory damages, or money that helps get you back to the same situation that you were in prior to suffering damage as a result of the tort.
 In other situations, you may be able to recover punitive damages that go above and beyond your actual loss.

-If you believe you have been the victim of a tort, a qualified personal injury lawyer Brookhaven GA relies on is an important first step in protecting the rights of you and your loved ones.
+If you believe you have been the victim of a tort, a qualified personal injury lawyer is an important first step in protecting the rights of you and your loved ones.
 An experienced attorney will discuss the particulars of the legislation in your city or state and will help guide you through the process of recovering from the damage you have suffered.
 While this primer is meant to serve as a guide to torts and their general effects, it cannot replace the expert advice of experienced legal counsel in helping make you whole again after you have suffered the wrongdoing of another.